shubhamchaudhary2015/ct_covid19_cap_cnn/README.md

 * Os
 * sys

+### Dataset required
+SPGC-COVID dataset

 ### To get result on Test set which is given:
-Go to folder TestData, it contains python file patient_accuracy.py as well as the pretrained model(model trained on spgc data) to classify ct images, path of test set is already mentioned. patient_accuracy.py should be placed in the directory which contains all the three test set it will return three csv files for each test set.
+Run Test_main.py, it contains the path fo folder which is suppose to contain ct scan of each patients(one folder for each patient), it will return the csv file which will contain prediction of all the patient.
+To run Test_main.py we need pretrined model, which can be downloded from https://drive.google.com/file/d/1aBSl44i927SQpACQ7gKPL8xONAq7gOxr/view?usp=sharing